 This scholarship award was established to provide financial support for someone who gives to others.
 Judith Gorman Krieger ‘63 realized that in this busy life, people facing daily human struggles often need the gifts of time and compassion.
-The Krieger Scholarship recipient should be a giver, someone willing to share time with a sibling, an older family member, or people in the community.
+The Krieger Scholarship recipient should be a giver, someone willing to share time with a family member, friend, or people in the community.
 The scholarship is to be a gift to allow that student more opportunity to share time with and show compassion to others.

-A $15,000.00 tuition-based scholarship will be awarded to a recipient during the academic year.
-A student may receive this award only once; scholarship money will be applied toward her senior year at St. Catherine University.
+A $15,000.00 tuition-based scholarship will be awarded to a recipient during the 2018-2019 academic year.
+A student may receive this award only once; scholarship money will be applied toward the recipient’s senior year at St. Catherine University.
 Application is open to students from any field of study seeking a baccalaureate degree in the St. Catherine University College for Women.

 This scholarship provides at least two awards annually to re-entry transfer student parents who demonstrate academic promise, perseverance, and a sense of vision.
 Awards typically range from $500 to $3,000.